Cheri Alexander

 Biography

-Cheri Alexander is a Faculty Member in Management and Organizations at the University of Michigan Ross School of Business..
-She teaches Leadership and Managing Human Capital in the Bachelors, Masters of Business Administration and Masters of Management Programs.
+Cheri Alexander is a Faculty Member, Management and Organizations, University of Michigan Ross School of Business..
+She teaches Leadership, Global Competency, and Human Capital in the Bachelors, Masters of Business Administration and Masters of Management Programs.
 In addition, she teaches assorted leadership and HR topics for Executive Education.
-She, with her peers at Ross, teach online in four programs on the Coursera Platform.
-In addition, she supports programs at Michigan's Engineering School
+She, with peers at Ross, teaches online in 4 programs and 5 additional, individually.
+These appear on the Coursera Platform for the Center for Academic Innovation/Michigan Online.
+She also supports programs at Michigan's Engineering School

-Prior to retiring from General Motors, she was the President of the General Motors University and Executive Director Global HR.
-In that position, she was the Chief Learning Officer of the company overseeing Global Learning & Performance.
-Cheri was also part of the company's Global Integration Team that oversaw Global HR Implementation, focusing on the emerging markets.
+Prior to retiring from General Motors, she was President of the General Motors University and Executive Director Global HR.
+In that position, she was the Chief Learning Officer overseeing Global Learning & Performance.
+Cheri was part of the company's Global Integration Team that oversaw Global HR Implementation, focusing on emerging markets.

-At GM, Ms. Alexander had thirty-three years of successful International Human Resource Management and Labor Relations experience.
+At GM, Ms. Alexander had thirty-three years of successful International HR Management and Labor Relations experience.
 She has HR expertise in Mergers and Acquisitions, JV formation and execution, talent management, succession planning, leadership development, corporate universities, security, crisis management, safety, industrial health engineering, and business process outsourcing.
-She was nominated several times and received the Chairman's Award for her work in positive downsizing.
+She was nominated several times and received the Chairman's Award for work in positive downsizing.

-A native of Detroit, Michigan, Cheri received her Bachelor's Degree from the University of Michigan, as well as, her first Masters in Industrial Health Engineering.
-She was selected as an Alfred P. Sloan Fellow and completed her second Masters of Science in Management at the Massachusetts Institute of Technology (MIT).
-She is also a Certified Executive Leadership Coach.
+A native of Detroit, Cheri received her Bachelor's Degree from the University of Michigan, as well as her first Masters in Industrial Health Engineering.
+She was selected as an Alfred P. Sloan Fellow and completed her second Masters, a Masters of Science in Management at the Massachusetts Institute of Technology (MIT).
+She is a Certified Executive Leadership Coach.

 Cheri has published work on Noise Induced Hearing Loss and completed her thesis on the Relocation of Dislocated Automobile Workers.
 Her work is cited in three books, United We Stand, by Wilbur and Weakley, Successful Mergers, Acquisitions, and Strategic Alliances by Gancel, Rodgers, and Raynaud and Road to Power by Colby.

-In addition to her work, Cheri is on the Boards of the Inforum Center for Leadership.
+In addition to her work, Cheri is on the Board of the Inforum Center for Leadership.
 Cheri is dedicated to global education and often speaks on her favorite topics, "Being International" and "Global Superficial Homogenization – What it Means to be Global."
-She lives in Ann Arbor and was married to Dr. Richard Redding, a professor and archaeologist at the Kelsey Museum, University of Michigan who is also the CRO/COO of Ancient Egyptian Research Associates (AERA) until his untimely death.
-Their daughter, Dr. Alexis Redding, is an education psychology professor at Harvard University's school of Education.

 Latest Faculty News & Research